capbash/digio/README.md

   create domain <name> <ip>   - Create new domain <name> attached to <ip>
   delete domain <name>        - Delete the domain <name>

-API Actions.
+Domain Records

+  N/A

+Droplets

+  droplets                   - List all droplets (use this to grab your droplet IDs droplet <id>               - List details about a droplet by <id>
+  create <name>              - Create a new droplet (by <name>) clone <IMAGE> <name>       - Create a new droplet based on the provided <IMAGE> (by <name>)

+Droplet Actions

-  create <name>        - Create a new droplet (by <name>) clone <IMAGE> <name> - Create a new droplet based on the provided <IMAGE> (by <name>) power on <ID>        - Start your droplet power off <ID>       - Turn off your droplet snapshot <ID> <name> - Create a snapshot of <ID> called <name>
+  power on <ID>              - Start your droplet power off <ID>             - Turn off your droplet snapshot <ID> <name>       - Create a snapshot of <ID> called <name>
   delete                     - Delete a new digitalocean droplet (by ID) ssh <ID>                   - SSH into your droploet

 API Queries

   list keys                  - List all SSH Keys assoicated with your account list droplets              - List all droplets (use this to grab your droplet IDs list images                - List all private images

   info <ID>                  - List details about your droplet

 Other Actions

-  update-self          - Upgrade to latest version version              - Display just version information, like 'dio v0.15' help                 - Show this message
+  update-self                - Upgrade to latest version version                    - Display just version information, like 'dio v0.15.3' help                       - Show this message

 For reporting issues, please contact aforward@gmail.com, or